jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

 Automatically create a Python Test Driven Development Environment
 -----------------------------------------------------------------

-You made it this far and have become the greatest programmer in the world, let us follow the practice of removing duplication.
+You made it this far and have become the greatest programmer in the world, What if we follow the practice of removing duplication.
 We can write a program that contains all the steps we did above, and call that program everytime we want to setup a new environment

 *